UNDP-Data/geohub/documentation/docs/data/publish_datasets.md

 The steps to select other tag is shown at the above figure.

 1. Select a category from select box
+2. Click **search** button to open a dialog.
-1. Try to search an existing tag from search window by clicking search button.
+3. Try to search an existing tag from search window by clicking search button.
 You can filter by free keyword, then double-click to add it.
-1. You can also enter any keyword directly on textbox if you could not find an appropriate tag from existing ones.
+4. You can also enter any keyword directly on textbox if you could not find an appropriate tag from existing ones.
-1. Lastly, don't forget to click `+ (add)` button to add selected tag on the list.
+5. Lastly, don't forget to click `+ (add)` button to add selected tag on the list.

 ### Tools (Optional)